BOUZID-Hamza/spatr/README.md

 ```
 $ python data_generation.py --root_dir=/path/to/data_root_dir --dataset=DFAUST --num_valid=100
 ```
-Then, you can use Jupyter Notebook by running:
+Then, you can use Jupyter Notebook by running train.ipynb in the "NeuralSMPL" folder:

 ```
-$ jupyter notebook neural3dmm.ipynb
+$ jupyter notebook train.ipynb
 ```

 And set